thestelllar/thestelllar_blog/_posts/2025-03-15-Lalbagh-was-generous-today.md

 Towards the end, it was <i>extremely</i> hard, but I finished "strong" by catching up—capping it off with a barely audible "Thanks." :)

 And about Lalbagh’s generosity?
 It had nothing to do with this run but with the number of flowers it let me collect.
-I generally don’t prefer plucking flowers and love collecting the ones that have fallen.
-I added a few to my collection.
+I generally don’t prefer plucking flowers and instead love collecting the ones that have fallen.
+Lalbagh let me add a few more to my collection.

 <img src="{{ "/assets/img/lalbagh_flowers_2.jpeg" | absolute_url }}" alt="Tree" class="post-pic"/>